Identifiability of linear compartmental tree models and a general formula for input-output equations: Introduction

 Combinatorial conditions for identifiability that can be visually verified, as in the main theorem, are desired because compartmental models are described using a graphical structure and are often used in settings with few compartments.
-Prior results in this direction were given by Cobelli {\em et al.}, who showed that mammillary and catenary models are identifiable when the models have a single input and output in the same compartment (specific to the respective models) and have at most one leak.
-Another known result asserts that models with inductively strongly connected graphs, a single input and output in a certain compartment, and at most one leak are identifiable~\cite{linear-i-o, MeshkatSullivant, MeshkatSullivantEisenberg}.
-Other related results are due to Boukhobza {\em et al.}, who gave graph-theoretic criterion for identifiability~\cite{boukhobza}, Chau, who explored properties of catenary and mammillary models ~\cite{CHAUcatenary,CHAUmamillary}, Delforge, who described necessary conditions for identifiability and posed conjectures on global identifiability~\cite{DELFORGE1984, DELFORGE1985}, and Vajda, who gave a condition for global identifiability based on the submodels obtained by deleting one edge at a time~\cite{vajda1984}.
+Prior results in this direction were given by Cobelli {\em et al.}, who showed that mammillary and catenary models are identifiable when the models have a single input and output in the same compartment (specific to the respective models) and have at most one { leak~\cite{cobelli-constrained-1979}.} Another known result asserts that models with inductively strongly connected graphs, a single input and output in a certain compartment, and at most one leak are identifiable~\cite{linear-i-o, MeshkatSullivant, MeshkatSullivantEisenberg}.
+Other related results are due to Boukhobza {\em et al.}, who gave a graph-theoretic criterion for identifiability~\cite{boukhobza}, Chau, who explored properties of catenary and mammillary models ~\cite{CHAUcatenary,CHAUmamillary}, Delforge, who described necessary conditions for identifiability and posed conjectures on identifiability~\cite{DELFORGE1984, DELFORGE1985}, and Vajda, who gave a condition for identifiability based on the submodels obtained by deleting one edge at a time~\cite{vajda1984}. { Finally, other authors have investigated identifiability in dynamical network models that are more general than linear compartmental models, but where the network topology is still captured by a directed graph~\cite{hendrickx, cheng, legat}.}